 These magnetic tiles allow kids to create their own masterpieces and will captivate them for years to come.
 “Kids will play with those for hours,” Conti said.

-- 37 unique baby gifts 2020, according to development experts
+- The best gifts for 1-year-olds, according to child development experts

 - Shopping for a 4-year-old?
-Here are 34 gifts they'll love this holiday season
+Here are 42 gifts they'll love

 This gift guide was originally published on Nov.
 21, 2017.